 SWIMMING WORLD: Swimmer of the Year

-American magazine Swimming World has crowned the Swimmer of the Year ever since 1964.
+American magazine Swimming World has crowned the “Swimmer of the Year” since 1964.
 Michael Phelps has received this award seven times and is thus the swimmer who’s received the award the most times.

-Following the discovery of the systematic doping in East Germany, it was decided in December 2013 to remove all East German swimmers who’d received this award.
+NOTE: Following the discovery of the systematic doping in East Germany, it was decided in December 2013 to remove all East German swimmers from this list who’d previously received this award.